 Both the Old Testament and the New Testament are filled with teachings about the use of material resources.
 There is a very direct connection between our use of money and our development of the spiritual life.
 Jesus emphasized giving because He knew this would be an area where our hearts would struggle.
-At River City Church, we believe we are to give because it is part of our worship, part of experiencing joy and life to the full.
+At Asbury Church, we believe we are to give because it is part of our worship, part of experiencing joy and life to the full.
 It is ultimately a matter of grace and freedom.
-Here are some of the things we as a church hold about giving that may help as you consider your commitment to RCC in the coming year.
+Here are some of the things we as a church hold about giving that may help as you consider your commitment to Asbury in the coming year.

 It begins with stewardship.